mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   The new logic closes the Modal even if `event.preventDefault()` is called on the key down escape event.
   `event.preventDefault()` is meant to stop default behaviors like clicking a checkbox to check it, hitting a button to submit a form, and hitting left arrow to move the cursor in a text input etc.
   Only special HTML elements have these default behaviors.
-  People should use `event.stopPropagation()` if they don't want to trigger a `onClose` event on the modal.
+  You should use `event.stopPropagation()` if you don't want to trigger an `onClose` event on the modal.

 ### Paper